jagrut91solanki/Magento-Selenium-Cucumber/README.md

 ## Reporting
 After running your tests, you can generate a report using Extent Reports.
 The report will be generated in the test-output folder.
 You can customize the reporting mechanism by modifying the Extent Report configuration in the test suite setup.
-##Versioning
-We use Git for version control.
-For the versions available, see the tags on this repository.

-## Acknowledgments
-- Thanks to the contributors who spent time to help build these scripts.
-- Magento community for constant support and documentation.
-- Anyone whose code was used as inspiration or direct assistance in this project.